 Before the rhodesian ridgebacks I’ve had german shepards.
 As a child I didn’t have a dog of my own, but both my aunt and grandfather had dachshunds.
 I was more or less grown in the middle of them, among our neighbor’s dogs.
 In the early 80’s I was training agility with my neighbor’s salukis, years before I even had heard about the agility as a sport!

-A Ridgeback to us?
+A Ridgeback from us?

 If you are considering to get a rhodesian ridgeback in your family, don’t hesitate to contact me.
 My door is always open for people interested in the breed.
 I also recommend that you visit a few other kennels, dog owners, shows or perhaps lure coursing trials to meet different dogs and to see them in the action!
 Information about the breed, breeders and events you can find from the website of The Ridgeback Club of Finland.
 You might also want to read the Breeding Strategy JTO (unfortunately only in Finnish), which provides for example knowledge of the breed’s health status.